joni0108/Just_MQL_Framework/docs/csv_files.md

 //We will change that cell value to 'NEW' if(!file.WriteCell(3, 4, "NEW"))
-      Print("ERROR OCURRED");
+      Print("ERROR OCCURRED");

-//We will read agaoin that cell to see if it changed Print(file.ReadCell(3,4));  //The return should be 'NEW'
+//We will read again that cell to see if it changed Print(file.ReadCell(3,4));  //The return should be 'NEW'

 //Now we will try to find the cell with the value 'ENDLINE' that should be in coordinates -> row: 4 | col: 2